decibling/whitepaper/content/en/docs/how-we-profit/overview.md

 Decibling platform collects 3 main taxes and fees which are:

 1. Income Tax:
-* 10% on the total final winning bid amount from the seller
+* 10% of the seller's total final winning bid amount
 * 70% of Income Tax will go to Happy Autism PTE.
 LTD.
 * 30% of Income Tax will recharge The Return Guarantee Fund